AlexWaygood/cpython/Doc/library/os.rst

 .. function:: lchown(path, uid, gid)

    Change the owner and group id of *path* to the numeric *uid* and *gid*.
 This function will not follow symbolic links.
-As of Python 3.3, this is equivalent to ``os.chown(path, uid, gid, follow_symlinks=False)``.
+This is equivalent to ``os.chown(path, uid, gid, follow_symlinks=False)``.

    .. audit-event:: os.chown path,uid,gid,dir_fd os.lchown